 Status: complete (though who knows when I’ll ever have occasion to use it again…)

 When: January 2014

 Why: Williams College Game Jam ‘14

-(Python, NLTK, Zulip API)What: a bot for Zulip (Hacker School’s internal chat program) that lurks until presented with an opportunity to make a quote-unquote “pun” of the form, “Parse ‘er?
+(Python, NLTK, Zulip API)What: a Zulip bot that lurks until presented with an opportunity to make a quote-unquote “pun” of the form: “Parse ‘er?
 I hardly know ‘er!”

 Why: because PUNS!
 Also, I wanted to get practice working with someone else’s API.

-Status: shiny, done, launched on Heroku, and promptly retired, as (much to my surprise!) it turns out that “[blank] ‘er?
+Status: complete, launched on Heroku, and promptly retired, as (much to my surprise!) it turns out that “[blank] ‘er?
 I hardly know ‘er!” is only funny for so long.